HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/mandatory_tasks/prepare_configure_networking.md

 ## Configuring Hybrid Host

-In a [Hybrid](../../../../../../deployment/install/hybrid/index.md) deployment, configure the host for the on-premises DX Core under the `core` section.
-Configure the hosts for the other applications under the `addon` section.
+In a [Hybrid](../../../../../../deployment/install/hybrid/index.md) deployment, the host for the on-premise DX Core will be added in the core configuration section and the other applications host will be placed under the `addon` section.
 For example:

 ```yaml
 networking: